Bald Mountain Pass

 Bald Mountain Pass (elevation 10715 ft) is a high mountain pass in the high Uinta Mountains in Duchesne County in eastern Utah.
 United States.
 It is the highest point on the Mirror Lake Highway (Utah State Route 150), near the trailhead for Bald Mountain.
 The highway is the highest paved road in Utah.

+Climate

+There is a SNOTEL weather station for Trial Lake, situated near the summit of Bald Mountain Pass.